An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

 that can be proven to be Schur-concave using Remark~\ref{rmk:schurconcavetoolbox} and elementary properties of the functions $x \mapsto x^\alpha$.
 However, not all entropies are on the same foot.
 In fact, the Shannon entropy $H(\v{x})$ is distinguished as the unique monotone when we discuss the interconversion between a large number of copies of the initial state to a large number of copies of the final state:

-When an $\epsilon$-error in $\ell_1$ norm is allowed, from typicality arguments the maximum achievable ratio $M/N$ equals $\frac{\log n - H(\v{x})}{\log n - H(\v{y})}$, where $n$ is the dimension of $\v{x}$ and $\v{y}$ \cite{gour2015resource}. \begin{rmk}[Intuition on asymptotic conversion rates] To get some intuition on asymptotic interconversion rates, take $\v{x} = (x,1-x)$ (call the two states $0$ and $1$) and write down the distribution $\v{x}^{\otimes N}$.
+When an $\epsilon$-error in $\ell_1$ norm is allowed, from typicality arguments the maximum achievable ratio $M/N$ equals $\frac{\log n - H(\v{x})}{\log n - H(\v{y})}$, where $n$ is the dimension of $\v{x}$ and $\v{y}$.
+In a precise sense, all entropies `converge' to the Shannon entropy, see Lemmas 65-67 of Ref.~\cite{gour2015resource}. \begin{rmk}[Intuition on asymptotic conversion rates] To get some intuition on asymptotic interconversion rates, take $\v{x} = (x,1-x)$ (call the two states $0$ and $1$) and write down the distribution $\v{x}^{\otimes N}$.
 When $N\rightarrow +\infty$ the distribution over the number of zeros in the string becomes a Gaussian arbitrarily sharply peaked around $x N$ zeros.
 Consider only the strings with a number of zero equal to $x N$.
 These are $\binom{N}{xN}$; using Stirling's approximation one can show these are $ \approx e^{H(\v{x})N}$, so that $\v{x}^{\otimes N}$ is well approximated by a uniform distribution over this number of typical strings.
 Similarly one can reason on $\v{y}$.
-Adding zeros to make the two distributions of equal dimension and applying the majorisation condition one can find the largest ratio $M/N$ such that a transition between these two approximate versions of $\v{x}$ and $\v{y}$ is possible.
-The above argument can be made rigorous, see e.g. Ref.~\cite{gour2015resource}. \end{rmk}
+Adding zeros to make the two distributions of equal dimension and applying the majorisation condition one finds the largest ratio $M/N$ such that a transition between these two approximate versions of $\v{x}$ and $\v{y}$ is possible. \end{rmk}